netcore-jsa/unimus-useful-scripts/README.md

       |- Backup_from_a_date
       |- Backup_from_another_date

-- subdirectories are named as mgmt IP addresses of devices, as they are added in Unimus.
+- subdirectories are named after mgmt IP addresses of devices, as they are accounted for in Unimus
-- each subdirectory contains config backup version(s) of a given device
+- each subdirectory contains config backup version(s) of a given network device

 The script deletes the backups after it is run.
+This is the intended behavior.

 Optional parameters:
 - Zone to work on in Unimus; defined as Zone ID; case sensitive